Inspections and Certificates of Compliance

 The Electrical Certificate of Compliance covers:

-- Bonding – HWC pipes, TV antennae and satellite dishes etc.
+• Bonding – HWC pipes, TV antennae and satellite dishes etc, may need to be bonded.

 What does Electrical Certificate of Compliance *not* cover?